8 Signs Your Home Has a Foundation Problem

 Spotting early signs of foundation problems is important for the safety of your home and family, as well as ensuring the best solutions will be used for cost-effective, long-lasting repair.
 Below are eight simple signs you can keep an eye out for throughout your home, and what to do next if you see them.

-How to Tell if Your House Has Foundation Issues: 8 Simple Signs to Look Out For
+How to Tell if Your House Has Foundation Issues: 8 Simple Signs

 - Cracks in the walls or floor – Cracks can be horizontal, vertical, diagonal, or in a stair-step pattern, and they can appear on basement walls, drywall, slab floors, and around window and door frames.
 These are the most common signs of a foundation problem and indicate movement of some sort within your foundation.